 Thinking about how to improve on your weaknesses and build on your strength and acting on them can help you define what growth means for your business.
 Ultimately, this business growth should lead to the kind of results you want for your business.
 This could be either qualitative or quantitative results.
 That's why each business can have their own definition of growth.
 Also, how your business grows is up to your peculiar weaknesses and strengths.

 Having a definition of what growth means for your business is the first step.
 The next thing to do is to know what strategies you need to deploy for the phase your business is in.
 For example, if your business is in the startup phase, one of the challenges you may face is getting financing or getting quality staff to join your company.
 Identifying the right strategies and acting them out helps to deal with the challenges.
-Your business needs assessment helps to discover this which results in a positive growth for your business.
+Your business needs assessment helps to discover which strategies result in positive growth for your business.